 If you attend an in-person interview, expect to have the consular interviewer review the contents of your application and ask you about both your plans while in the U.S. and your intention to return home afterwards.
 The officer will also be double-checking that your English is good enough for U.S. study.
 If all goes well, you will be granted a student visa.
 You might also need to pay a visa issuance fee at this point.

-For more information on this part of the process, see “The Day of Your Consular Interview.”
+For more information on this part of the process, see The Day of Your Consular Interview.